fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 ### Mutation

 Objects are mutable data structures.
-We can use the assignment operator = to update the value associated with a particular key.<br>
+We can use the assignment operator `=` to update the value associated with a particular key.

 ```javascript
 const profileData = {